MohamedMouloudj/Hotel-management-system/README.md

    - Can be added by the manager.
    - Manages reservations.
-   - Updates room status (occupied, available).
+   - Also manages guest accounts.

 3. **Guest**
    - Can sign up for an account.